 For Belinda Edge, Systems Analyst at the BASF facility in Freeport, Texas, one group of 350 employees has always been tough to reach with routine company communications.

 “In the control rooms we have production technicians who operate our plant 24/7.
 They’re busy with the day-to-day operations of the plant and do not sit in front of computers as often as administrative employees,” she explained.
 “The technicians would rather see the information on display than read email.”

-To meet this challenge, the company installed a corporate digital signage system with 11 AxisTV channel players and 46-inch displays in the control rooms.
+To meet this challenge, the company installed a Visix digital signage system with 11 media players and 46-inch displays in the control rooms.
 Edge says content includes site and corporate communications in a format that is much more visible than typical communication methods, all designed for the big screen.

 Having digital signage has been especially important for communicating site-wide improvement initiatives.
 “Our digital signage system has improved our communication to the employees in the control rooms.
 It has become another avenue for reaching the technicians who do not sit at computers all day long.”

-Edge is now looking to get more complex content to the same audience, such as manufacturing dashboards.
-Dashboards like these can be highly sophisticated, but she knows that sharing them through AxisTV digital signage software should be easy.
+Edge is now looking to deliver more complex content to the same audience with manufacturing dashboards.
+Dashboards like these can be highly sophisticated, but she knows that sharing them through AxisTV digital signage software is easy.
 “We’ll be using the AxisTV web page link.
 We can do what we need to do on an external website and then link to it using the software.
 The web page link makes it easy to show content on our displays throughout the site.”